carroarmato0/puppet-otrs/README.markdown

 }
 ```

-Connecting to a remove Mysql Server
+Connecting to a remote Mysql Server

 ```
 class {'otrs':